zinc-collective/compensated/CONTRIBUTING.md

 You may also run `bin/setup` from the top-level directory or a project specific directory.
 We will do our best to install the dependencies for your system.
-If that doesn't work, read the source of `bin/setup` and the contents of the nearest README to get it working; and then [ask for help][get-help]
+If that doesn't work, read the source of `bin/setup` and the contents of the nearest README to get it working; and then [ask for help][get-help].

+To prove everything works, run `bin/test` from the top-level directory.

+### Make The Change

+We use [GitHub Flow][github-flow] so we can support contributors effectively.
-We encourage people to start off by writing a test that demonstrates the bug they are attempting to fix or the use case they want to add.
+Start by [creating a branch][basic-branching].
+From there, we recommend writing a test that demonstrates the bug you are attempting to fix or the use case you want to add.

 Run tests by executing `bin/test` within the top-level directory or a project-specific folder.